 The Microbiome’s Multifaceted Role

-Researchers are actively exploring how the microbiome impacts such conditions as respiratory disease, diabetes, inflammatory bowel disease, heart disease, cancer, liver and kidney diseases, and brain disorders.1 In rheumatology, scientists have identified modifications of the microbiome in conditions such as systemic lupus erythematosus, systemic sclerosis, Sjögren’s syndrome and RA, although the exact implications of these differences are a matter of ongoing research.2
+Researchers are actively exploring how the microbiome impacts such conditions as respiratory disease, diabetes, inflammatory bowel disease, heart disease, cancer, liver and kidney diseases, and brain disorders.1 In rheumatology, scientists have identified modifications of the microbiome in conditions such as systemic lupus erythematosus, systemic sclerosis, Sjögren’s disease and RA, although the exact implications of these differences are a matter of ongoing research.2

 One of the speakers was Christopher Rooney, MD, PhD, MRCP, a clinical lecturer in medical microbiology at the University of Leeds in England.
 He noted the human body is a complex ecosystem, with roughly 500–1,000 different species of bacterial cells existing in a roughly 1:1 ratio to human cells.
 The complete microbiome consists of a variety of bacteria, viruses, fungi and archaea, but bacteria in the gut are the largest and most metabolically active component, and they are the primary topic of current scientific investigations.3